Skip to main content

 The vowel character shva (two stacked dots under a character) has two possible pronunciations: as a vowel or silent.
 But software cannot distinguish between when the shva is voiced or silent with 100% certainty.
 When pronounced as a vowel, the shva maps to “e,” but when silent, it should not map to any character.
 The ICU/UNGEGN always transliterates shva as “ĕ.”
 The ISO 259-2 standard always deletes it.
 Babel Street transliterates the shva as “e” or deletes it, depending on the guessed pronunciation.

-The Name Match algorithm makes a best guess about the shva’s pronunciation based on the allowed phonetic clusters in Hebrew.
+The Match algorithm makes a best guess about the shva’s pronunciation based on the allowed phonetic clusters in Hebrew.
 Additional exceptions to the rules are wired in to allow for cases when a borrowed foreign word in Hebrew may violate the phonetic cluster rules.

 Hebrew names with silent Shva